Workforce Development Analysis

 - The greatest near-term solar and wind workforce needs include technicians and tradesmen with hands-on solar- and wind-specific experience, experienced electrical, mechanical and solar engineers, and project managers

-- Standardized education and training at all levels—primary school through post-graduate, industry-based training and certification, apprenticeships—are required to develop a skilled workforce to support the future expansion of wind and solar industries
+- Standardized education and training at all levels—primary school through post-graduate, as well as industry-based training and certification and apprenticeships—are required to develop a skilled workforce to support the future expansion of wind and solar industries.

-This study identified the national and regional workforce needs and preferences specific to solar PV installation as follows:
+In Solar Installation Labor Market Analysis, NREL identified potential national and regional workforce needs and preferences specific to solar PV installation as follows:

-- One-half of firms reported difficulties in finding qualified entry-level candidates with appropriate training and education
+- One-half of surveyed firms reported difficulties in finding qualified entry-level candidates with appropriate training and education.

-- Firms (59%) reported significant difficulty finding qualified applicants with adequate skills and work experience
+- 59% of firms reported significant difficulty finding qualified applicants with adequate skills and work experience.

 In 2011, NREL published a similar assessment of wind industry workforce needs: Wind Energy Workforce Development: A Roadmap to a Wind Energy Educational Infrastructure.